Abi Kim

-Abigail Kofi Kim (born July 19, 1998) is a professional soccer player who plays as a forward.
-Born in Liberia, she has represented the United States internationally up to under-23 level.
+Abigail Kofi Kim (born 19 July 1998) is a professional footballer who plays as a forward for Saudi Women's Premier League club NEOM.
+Born in Liberia, she has represented the United States internationally up to under-23 level and currently represents Ghana.

 Having played college soccer for California Golden Bears, she has since appeared for LA Galaxy OC in United Women's Soccer, Orlando Pride of the National Women's Soccer League and in Italy for Serie A team Fiorentina.

 Early life

 Born in Monrovia, Liberia, Kim grew up with an adopted family in Vashon, Washington.
 Kim attended Seattle Christian High School and helped lead the school's soccer team to the 1A state championship title in 2015, scoring 41 goals in 20 matches and was named MVP by the Washington State Soccer Coaches Association.
 She played club soccer for Pacific Northwest SC, winning the state championship in 2013 and 2014.
 Kim was also a track and field athlete for Seattle Christian, helping the team to three consecutive state titles.